 Periodicals and newspapers are to be used in the library and do not circulate.
 A photocopier is available for those who need copies at a cost of 10 cents per copy.
 Internet access computers are available for public use.

-Daily courier service makes circulating materials from the Roane State Main Library readily available.
-The library collection, along with periodical indexes and several other information databases (see above), can be searched from the web page.
+Daily courier service is readily available for circulating materials from each RSCC library.
+The entire library collection, along with periodical indexes and several other information databases can be searched from the web page.

 Satellite Centers